cspannos/ipfs-profile/README.md

 **What is the goal of this project?**

-This website is used to feature new content related to themes of technology, decentralization, autonomy and social justice.
+This website is an experiment in building websites on distributed platforms.